brianshih1/mini-key-value-db/mdbook/src/chapter_3/interleave_txns.md

 # Concurrency Anomalies

-For those familiar with concepts like read-write, write-write, and write-read anomalies, feel free to skip this section!
+For those familiar with concepts like read-write, write-write, and write-read anomalies, feel free to skip this page!

 ### Interleaving transactions